0xmetropolis/metro-docs/docs/build-permit-nft.md

 Metropolis is currently in limited beta.
 This means that we’re slowly opening up access to DAOs and organizations to create digital cities with pods.
 This process looks as follows.

-- New DAOs will be invited to join the Metropolis each week.
+- New DAOs will be invited to join the Metropolis.
 This invite comes in the form of a “Build Permit” NFT, which will be airdropped to the Gnosis Safe multi-sigs associated with these DAOs.
 - Simply by being a signer on a Gnosis Safe that holds a Build Permit, you gain access to Metropolis.
 - Gaining access to Metropolis means you have full access to our app.
 You can create a new pod or podify *any* Gnosis Safe that you are a signer of — not just the Safe that holds the Build Permit.